 Rather than attending school and building a positive future, children are frequently left with no choice but to work to help support their families - a decision that can have repercussions for the rest of their lives.

 This was the case for 14-year-old Fadi, whose family moved to south-east Turkey to escape the ongoing violence in Syria.
 With his family suffering from ongoing financial difficulties, he began to work with father Hassan in a bakery for up to seven hours a day but he secretly dreamt of returning to school to learn and play with his friends.

 “I didn’t like working that much, I wanted to go to school."

 His father Hassan, worried about how he and his family were going to make ends meet, believed that children should work as soon as they were old enough but when he enrolled Fadi in a psychosocial support programme operated by Concern, one of the facilitators pointed out the importance of education for the young teenager.

 “For us, we have always believed that a child can work as soon as he’s big enough.
 We weren’t thinking of how the child feels,” said Hassan.

-Hassan himself also enrolled in a Caregivers Engagement programme, a scheme funded by ECHO and ran by Concern, to address the reasons why up to 40% of Syrian children in Turkey are not attending school.
+Hassan himself also enrolled in a Caregivers Engagement programme, a scheme funded by European Union humanitarian aid and run by Concern, to address the reasons why up to 40% of Syrian children in Turkey are not attending school.